rasogltra/de-zoomcamp/week1/DockerNotes.md

     ```

 #### Run Postgres and pgadmin with Docker-Compose
-1. See docker-compose.yaml to create a database connection using pg-database.
+1. See docker-compose.yaml.
 Use docker command docker-compose up -d and docker-compose down to destory.

-## Setting up infrastructure on GCP with Terraform
+# Setting up infrastructure on GCP with Terraform

 Configure it -> Initialize -> Plan -> Apply -> Destroy